 In order to process your work permit, your CETP host school will need to submit a notarized copy of your college or university diploma, and other documents, to the local labor authorities.
 To notarize a document, make a good quality photocopy of your original document.
 Then take both the original document and the photocopy to a public notary, which you can find at any bank or copy shop.
 Request the notary to certify that the photocopy you have is a “true and exact copy of the original.”
 You do not need the notary to notarize any other aspect of the document, such as the validity of the information contained in the document, or the signatures on the document.
 When notarizing, the notary should sign and stamp the photocopy itself, rather attaching a separate sheet with their signature and stamp.
 Follow the same steps for all notarizations.

 A background check is required by the Hungarian government.
 It may be provided by a government agency or through a private security firm.
 One such firm is Sentry Link.
-If using this service, please have the results emailed directly to email@example.com.
+If using this service, please send a copy of the results with your application or whenever you receive it.